openstack/taskflow/doc/source/workers.rst

-    json-serializable (they contain references to tracebacks which are not serializable), so they are converted to dicts before sending and converted from dicts after receiving on both executor & worker sides (this translation is lossy since the traceback won't be fully retained).
+    json-serializable (they contain references to tracebacks which are not serializable), so they are converted to dicts before sending and converted from dicts after receiving on both executor & worker sides (this translation is lossy since the traceback can't be fully retained, due to its contents containing internal interpreter references and details).

 Protocol
 ~~~~~~~~